|The Houston Riots and

 regardless the length of their stay.

-of ill-treatment towards the city’s black populace, had even instructed his men to avoid using the term “nigger” when addressing
+forms of ill-treatment towards the city’s black populace, had even instructed his men to avoid using the term “nigger” when

-the soliders, but that edict was widely ignored as patrolmen harassed and arrested soldiers for minor infractions and perceived
+addressing the soliders, but that edict was widely ignored as patrolmen harassed and arrested soldiers for minor infractions and

-slights that further increased racial tensions in a city where blacks were openly and routinely referred to as “niggers” by police and
+perceived slights that further increased racial tensions in a city where blacks were openly and routinely referred to as “niggers” by

 Gradually, the soldiers began to routinely disobey the Jim Crow laws, especially when it came to public transport and the